What's up for your West Seattle Monday

 From the WSB West Seattle Event Calendar:

-AFTERNOON BOOK GROUP: 2-3 pm at Southwest Library.
-This month’s book is “The Buddha in the Attic” by Julie Otsuka.
-All welcome!
-(9010 35th SW)
+CITY COUNCIL TODAY: The 9:30 am briefing meeting includes a discussion of the proposed process for filling a Council vacancy until the November election results are finalized, plus a briefing on the city’s homelessness-related efforts via Pathways Home.
+At 2 pm, Mayor Tim Burgess formally presents the proposed budget.
+This is all happening at City Hall and viewable live via Seattle Channel (online or cable 21).

-COMMUNITY INVOLVEMENT COMMISSION: This new city commission meets for the second time at City Hall downtown, 6 pm.
-The agenda is linked here; our coverage of the commission’s first meeting is here.
-(600 4th Ave.)
+STAND-UP PADDLEBOARDING: It’s Monday Night Ladies’ Night at Alki Kayak Tours, 6-8 pm, details in our calendar listing.
+(1660 Harbor SW)

-FAMILY STORY TIME: 6:30 pm at High Point Library, bring the kids for songs, stories, and rhymes!
+FAMILY STORY TIME: 6:30 pm at High Point Library, suitable for kids of all ages.
 (35th SW/SW Raymond)

-ROSTAM BATMANGLIJ LIVE IN-STORE: 7 pm at Easy Street Records, Grammy-winning songwriter/producer Rostam Batmanglij is live in-store with a special solo performance celebrating his just-released debut solo album.
-(California SW/SW Alaska)
+MONDAY NIGHT QUIZ: Got all the answers?
+Be at The Skylark tonight, 7:30 pm, for the weekly all-ages quiz.
+Prizes!
+(3803 Delridge Way SW)

 | 0 COMMENTS